Snuffules/terraform-gke-serverless-image-analysis/README.md

 - Connectors API

 ### CIDR Range Configuration
-#### Ensure the firewall protects all ranges and that the Google Function can access the Kubernetes endpoint to reach MongoDB via the MongoDB URI.
+#### Ensure the firewall protects all ranges; Confirm that Google Function can access the Kubernetes endpoint to reach MongoDB via the MongoDB URI.

-### MongoDB Keyfile for ReplicaSet Authentication
+### MongoDB Keyfile for StatefulSet replicas intra-cluster authentication
-Consider generating your own keyfile if there are issues with the existing one.
-This could be used for higher security and additional authentication.
+This is used for higher security and additional authentication.

 ### MongoDB Connection
 Official MongoDB connection string examples: [MongoDB Connection String Examples](https://www.mongodb.com/docs/manual/reference/connection-string/#connection-string-examples)